 Squad 1 is the primary response vehicle to all vehicle accidents/ medical emergencies.
 It can carry 5 personnel (1 driver and 4 firefighters).
 It carries all ICFD's vehicle extraction equipment, including vehicle stabilization tools, scene lights, back up breathable air, medical supplies and a set of homatro cutter/ spreader extraction tools.
 It also carries a portable generator with an electrical output reel mounted on the rear of the vehicle.

 Squad 21 is ICFD'S command/support unit.
 It can carry 5 personnel ( 1 driver and 4 fire fighters) and carries a variety of equipment to run command operations on an emergency scene.

-Brush 1 is the primary responder to grass and trash fires.
+Brush 1 is the primary response vehicle to grass and trash fires.
 It can carry 4 members (1 driver and 3 firefighters).
 The truck holds 256 gallons of water and 5 gallons of multipurpose foam.
 Brush 1 is capable of off-road travel.
 It has 1 150' Cord-Reel Red Line, 1 man-well line, 1 50' handline, and 2 bumper nozzles making this a formidable brush fire fighting apparatus.
 This truck was purchased under a grant from the Texas Forestry Service.